-When someone asks you, "Do you think you can stay off of Facebook for a week?", or "Can you stay off of Instagram for a month?", would your automatic response might be something along the lines of "Of course I can.
-It's just Facebook."
+When someone asks you, "Do you think you can stay off of Facebook for a week?", or "Can you stay off of Instagram for a month?", would your automatic response be something along the lines of "Of course I can.
+It's just Social Media."

-While we can't compare it to the lasting damage that drugs, alcohol and gambling have on people's lives, there is no question that social media is damaging in its own way.
+While we can't compare it to the lasting damage that drugs, alcohol and gambling have on people's lives, there is no question that social media is as damaging; but in its own way.
 The socio-emotional and psychological effects is has on us can be very damaging as well.

 I distinctly remember my freshman year of college; when I signed up for Facebook.
 I remember seeing that shiny red notification at the top corner of the screen.
 It didn't fully sink in right away.

-7 Signs That You Are A Social Media Addict:
+5 Signs That You Might Be A Social Media Addict:

 "But what if I run my business on social media?"

 What if my partner gets upset that I don't like their comments or posts?

 "What if I need to communicate with people?"

 You might find that you could be asking yourself questions like the above to justify your social media use.
 Our brains are very clever at manipulating ourselves into thinking that we need these things.
 Because the truth is without it, we are going to get very uncomfortable.